-- On September 27, 2009, Adolfo Ich Chamán, a respected Mayan Q'eqchi' community leader and an outspoken critic of the harms and human rights violations caused by Canadian mining activities in his community, was hacked and shot to death by private security forces employed by a subsidiary of Canadian mining company HudBay Minerals Inc., near his home in El Estor, Guatemala. - 2.
-The brutal and arbitrary shooting of Adolfo Ich was caused by the negligent management of HudBay Minerals both in Canada and in Guatemala.
-HudBay Minerals negligently authorized the reckless and provocative deployment of heavily-armed security personnel into Mayan Q'eqchi' communities on September 27, 2009, and negligently authorized the excessive use of force by its security personnel in response to Mayan Q'eqchi' communities that were peacefully opposing the illegal occupation of historic Mayan land. - HudBay Minerals was aware that it was operating in a country with very high levels of violence and low levels of accountability for such violence.
+- 3. The brutal and arbitrary shooting of German Chub was caused by the negligent management of HudBay Minerals both in Canada and in Guatemala.
+HudBay Minerals negligently authorized the reckless and provocative deployment of heavily-armed security personnel into Mayan Q'eqchi' communities on September 27, 2009, and negligently authorized the excessive use of force by its security personnel in response to Mayan Q'eqchi' communities that were peacefully opposing the illegal occupation of historic Mayan land. - 4.
+HudBay Minerals was aware that it was operating in a country with very high levels of violence and low levels of accountability for such violence.
 HudBay Minerals knew that the Fenix Mining Project security personnel were not licensed to provide private security services in Guatemala.
 HudBay Minerals further knew that Fenix security personnel were using unlicensed and illegal weapons in the course of their duties at the Fenix Project.
 HudBay Minerals knew that Fenix security personnel had in the past used unreasonable violence against the local Mayan communities that had opposed mining in their community, and knew that there was a very high risk that its security personnel would commit acts of unreasonable violence in the future.
-Despite this knowledge, HudBay Minerals continued to engage under-trained, inadequately supervised and unlawful security personnel while failing to implement or enforce standards of conduct that would adequately govern and control their conduct. - 4.
-The Plaintiffs therefore assert that HudBay Minerals is directly liable in negligence for causing the assault and death of Adolfo Ich.
+Despite this knowledge, HudBay Minerals continued to engage under-trained, inadequately supervised and unlawful security personnel while failing to implement or enforce standards of conduct that would adequately govern and control their conduct. - 5.
+The Plaintiff Mr. Chub therefore asserts that HudBay Minerals is directly liable in negligence for the catastrophic damage suffered by him.